In January 2010, we replaced version 1 of the CIRS data set (COCIRS_0nnn) with version 2.

 The version 3.2 release incorporates further refinements in the calibration algorithm and corrects some errors in that pipeline.

-The version 3.2 release also includes new, highly derived products in the /DATA/CUBE directory tree of each volume. **As of this date that portion of each volume has not completed peer review and is not PDS certified. **
+The version 3.2 release also includes new, highly derived products in the /DATA/CUBE directory tree of each volume.

 In the meantime, the reformatted volumes remain based on version 2 of the data, and new volumes, beginning with COCIRS_1007, currently are available only in the original format.